RAAF Centenary Air Armada: The Air Armada

 The Air Armada was made up of two Balbos of multiple aircraft formations.
 Balbo One (slow) was composed of four formations of between 5 and 10 aircraft each, flying at between 90 and 110 knots.
 Balbo Two (fast) was composed of three formations of between 5 and 7 aircraft each, flying at between 115 and 130 knots.
 The formations took off from three separate airfields in the Melbourne area: Lilydale, Moorabbin, and Tyabb, and joined up following a precise plan into the two Balbos.
-The join up occurred over the Mornington Peninsular and Westernport Bay.
+The join up occurred over the Mornington Peninsula and Westernport Bay.
 The flight paths of the two Balbos was different, to account for the different cruising speeds, but both joined up over the Point Cook Air Force Base (RAAF Williams) to form an Air Armada.
 For a period of one minute, all aircraft operated as one formation flight, under the control of Green Romeo 1, a Beechcraft Baron piloted by James Cherry.

 The flight time for some Balbo 1 aircraft was close to two hours, which is a long time for pilots to hold aircraft in formation.
 The Balbos were deconstructed over Port Phillip Bay, and returned safely to Lilydale, Moorabbin and Tyabb.